Soshiro-Hoshina/runningword_p.Activity_python/README.md

-" Created this code for future reference " \n
+" Created this code for future reference "
 "tkinter (GUI)-so it execute properly"